7 Ways to Improve Employee Engagement

 5. Invest in their brands

 Too many companies are scared to do this because they feel like it increases the chances of an employee leaving.
-In reality, you'll lose an employee if you don't invest in his brand.
+In reality, you'll lose an employee if you don't invest in their brand.
 The best employees I've seen aren't motivated primarily by money; they're motivated by the goal of being a stronger industry leader.

 Encourage employees to build and maintain solid social profiles, write and publish in industry publications, and speak at important events.
 Not only will this help your brand, it will also show your employees that you support them growing as professionals.